sonata-nfv/tng-slice-mngr/README.md

 **INFORMATION NOTE:** these are minimum versions, it is not tested with the newest versions probably they should be fine.
 If there's no specific version, the newest versions should work fine but it is not tested.

-### Prerequisits
+### Prerequisits, Setting up Dev, Building and Deploying / Publishing
-In order to have a full functionality, it is necessary to install the all the SONATA SP modules.
+In order to have a full functionality, it is necessary to install the all the SONATA SP modules, further information in the [5GTango](https://5gtango.eu/software/documentation.html) Documentation webpage.

-### Setting up Dev
-Please read the installation guide in order to know any environment requirement.

-### Building
-Done when installing the whole SONATA SP.

-### Deploying / Publishing
-To deploy and publish new code, please follow the procedure as any other SONATA SP component;create you rown fork, develope and request a Pull Request to the leaders (see section below) and speak with the leaders in order in order to make them accept your contribution.

 ## Versioning
 This is the V2.0 of this component, which is part of SONATA SP 5.0 (developed by the EU 5GTango project)